Bram Stoker Award for Lifetime Achievement

 The Bram Stoker Award for Lifetime Achievement annually recognizes one to three living artists for "superior achievement in an entire career" which has "substantially influenced the horror genre".
 It is conferred by the Horror Writers Association, and most winners have been horror fiction writers, but other creative occupations are eligible.

 The Bram Stoker Awards, including the lifetime honor in particular, were established along with the Association itself in 1987.
-They are presented in the year following the award year, which is the publication year for most of the awards program.
+They are presented in the year following the award eligibility year, which is the publication year for most of the awards program.

 The winners are selected by the annual Lifetime Achievement Award Committee, which comprises five HWA members appointed by the President.
 Unlike the literary awards, which are determined by vote of all members, there are no official runners-up.

-Jo Fletcher, Nancy Holder, and Koji Suzuki are the most recent winners, all three receiving the award on May 12–15, 2022.
+David Cronenberg and Del & Sue Howison are the most recent winners, having received the award at the 2025 StokerCon awards banquet.